 - It lies in a high dispersion area.
-However, an area of lower dispersion is shown to be present immediately to the south of the site. - It lies in an area where water flow generally has a high capacity to erode material on the seabed.
-However, an area of lower erosion is shown to be present immediately to the south of the site.
+However, an area of lower dispersion is shown to be present in the surrounding bays, and in Scapa Flow, which is to the East of the site. - It lies in an area where water flow generally has a high capacity to erode material on the seabed.
+However, an area of lower erosion is shown to be present in the surrounding bays, and in Scapa Flow, which is to the East of the site.